BubbleProd/discord-webhook-notify/README.md

 ```
 - name: Test Custom
-    uses: rjstone/discord-webhook-notify@v1
+    uses: BubbleProd/discord-webhook-notify@v2
     with:
         severity: info
         username: CustomUsername
         color: '#ff00aa'
+        title: A title.
         avatarUrl: https://github.githubassets.com/images/modules/logos_page/Octocat.png
         description: This is a custom description.
         details: 'Custom details: Somebody set up us the bomb.'
         footer: This is a footer.
         text: This is where text goes.
         webhookUrl: ${{ secrets.DISCORD_WEBHOOK }}
 ```